 Do not include materials that are not directly relevant to your project or the product.
-Only include materials that you were involved in developing.
-For materials resulting from group work, clearly indicate your involvement in the development and document your contributions (and explain why the materials are included in your project report).
+Only include materials that you have been involved in developing.
+If these are the result of group work, please clearly indicate your involvement in the development and document your contributions (and explain why the materials are included in your project report).
 The inclusion of extraneous materials will not help your grade.

-Consult with the HSMP 509 faculty advisor if you have questions prior to submitting your final materials.
-Only the HSMP 509 faculty advisor will review your materials.
-These materials are returned to the student by the HSMP 509 faculty advisor after grading.
-Where documents are considered confidential, students should make arrangements with the HSMP 509 faculty advisor in advance, so that they can expedite the return of the materials to the student.
+Consult with the PA/PAH/HSMP 509 faculty advisor if you have questions prior to submitting your final materials.
+Only the PA/PAH/HSMP 509 faculty advisor will review your materials.
+These materials are returned to the student by the PA/PAH/HSMP 509 faculty advisor after grading.
+Where documents are considered confidential, students should make arrangements with the PA/PAH/HSMP 509 faculty advisor in advance, so that they can expedite the return of the materials to the student.